Leincentes/minichan-grpc/README.md

 - Returns a `Response` object encapsulating the updated context and output.

 ## The ServiceHandler being Constructed
-The **`ServiceHandler`** is already will have it's instance in the StackHandler in Server that you will find in the Grpc folder Server.php file.
+The **`ServiceHandler`** already have it's instance in the StackHandler in Server, that you will find in the Grpc folder Server.php file.
 ```php
 // Server.php
     /**